in Plantation, Florida

 You may wonder… what is maternal mental health and can it really help me?

-At Infinite Therapeutic Services we help moms and dads during ANY stage of parenthood to help them feel confident and relax while changing diapers or in-between feedings.
+At Infinite Therapeutic Services, we help moms, dads and partners during ANY stage of parenthood to help them feel confident and relax while changing diapers or in-between feedings.

 Our team of professionals have extensive knowledge and trainings in the following areas: